BradleyA/markit/README.md

     echo "Hello World"

 ## Usage: check-markit
-Check the file version of markit, with the remote Git repository file version.
+Check the release version of a file with the remote Git repository release version.
+The **check-markit** script allows you to check if there is a newer release version of a file that was marked with markit.

     check-markit markit